-We have a new home!
-Join us in Estes Park, Colorado, for the 2020 PGRetreat at the YMCA of the Rockies.
+For 2021, we have a new home in Estes Park, Colorado: the YMCA of the Rockies.

 Next door to the Rocky Mountain National Park, this new location gives us room for our community to grow.
 We have reserved virtually all of the two adjoining conference facilities for our sole use by PGR.
 We will have privacy for our community combined with plenty of space for our families.

 We are also pleased to reduce costs.
-Our prior home would have raised costs for PGR by another $30,000 for this coming summer.
-In addition we have changed our pricing structure so that it is more equitable based on the size of your family attending the retreat.
+Our prior home would have raised costs for PGR by another $30,000 for 2020.
+In addition we are now using a per person rather than per family fee, that is more equitable for all family sizes.

-We do however, organize a broad and diverse program for adults and kids.
+At our Retreats, however, we do organize a broad and diverse program for adults and kids.
 In past retreats, kids have learned fencing, jammed in music sessions, danced, created amazing works of art, and much more.
 A professional Magic: The Gathering judge inspires our kids, and many play Dungeons and Dragons, build towering structures, pursue engineering challenges-- not to mention daily hikes, yoga, book clubs, women's and men's circles, youth hangouts, and chess classes by a Grand Master and so much more.
 You can even participate in an epic capture the flag battle in -- many create their own costumes!

 Parents of younger children can engage on their own while kids are participating in younger set activities geared towards their asynchronous development needs.
 In the evenings and throughout the days, adults and teens can socialize with true peers in a no-pressure environment where you can truly be yourself.